A Survey of Graph Unlearning: Categorization and Frameworks

-In the recommendation setting, RRL \cite{you2024rrl} is the initial work to apply reverse learning in recommendation.
+Regarding specialized approximate unlearning for specific applications, in the knowledge graph setting, {KGU Schema~\cite{xiao-etal-2025-knowledge} queries subgraphs similar to the removal request based on the graph entity schema, and only commit unlearning on them.} For the recommendation setting, RRL \cite{you2024rrl} is the initial work to apply reverse learning in recommendation.
 Based on the original recommendation objective, they devise a reverse objective.
 They train this newly proposed reverse objective to remove the impact of the target data.
 Selective and Collaborative Influence Function (SCIF) \cite{li2023selective} is applied in recommendation to perform reverse gradient operations on the learned model.
 It directly removes the influence of target data by reverse operation, avoiding any kind of retraining.
 To further reduce the computational cost, it select the most pertinent user embedding for the reverse operation.
 Additionally, to enhance model utility, the collaborative data of the target data is considered as the collaboration preservation.
 This work quantifies the direct influence of unusable data on the optimization loss.
 However, the unusable data also affect the computational graph of recommender models such as LightGCN.
 This inspires a new Influence Function-based Recommendation Unlearning (IFRU) framework \cite{zhang2023recommendation}, focusing on the extension of the influence function to quantify the influence of unusable data in the computational graph aspect.